-1. Summary of the Basic Policy
+I. Summary of the Basic Policy

-In the electronics industry, the Group utilizes its traditional trading company function, information gathering function, logistics function, and other functions to engage in product sales activities, while adding new value to both customers and suppliers.
+In the electronics industry, the Group utilizes its traditional trading company function, information-gathering function, logistics function, and other functions to engage in product sales activities, while providing added value to both customers and suppliers.

-We consider it is necessary for the Group, which has a social responsibility to give the utmost consideration to providing benefits to a wide range of stakeholders, not just shareholders, customers, suppliers, and employees, to conduct business activities by paying attention to maintaining harmony with local communities and environment.
+We consider it is necessary for the Group, which has a social responsibility to give the utmost consideration to providing benefits to a wide range of stakeholders, not just shareholders, customers, suppliers, and employees, to conduct business activities by paying attention to maintaining harmony with local communities and the environment.
 We consider that a person who controls the Group's financial and business policy decisions should be in a position to pay attention to contributing benefits of these stakeholders, and to maintaining and enhancing the Company's corporate value and the common interests of shareholders over the medium to long term.

 On the other hand, the shares of the Company as a listed company are permitted to be freely traded by its shareholders and investors.
 Even if a large-scale acquisition of the Company's shares is conducted, the Company will not unconditionally reject it, and believes that shareholders should freely make the final decision.
+Even if a large-scale acquisition of the Company's shares is conducted, the Company will not unconditionally reject it, and believes that shareholders should freely make the final decision.